New Haiti PM says elections top priority

 |

-"My mission is simple.
-The president charged me with creating a conducive environment for the organization of inclusive elections with a high turnout," Henry told AFP in an exclusive interview.
+“My mission is simple.
+The president charged me with creating a conducive environment for the organisation of inclusive elections with a high turnout,” Henry told AFP in an exclusive interview.

 “Today, I am working on forming my government,” he added.